twinh/wei/demos/using-yaml-as-configuration-file/README.md

-# Using YAML as widget configuration
+# Using YAML as configuration file